mozilla/datazilla/README.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8
 ```

-#####Reference all databases in a master table that maps the three classifiers to the physical resource
 The following example shows the type of data that would populate the datasource table.

 <table border="1">